tanmay-kapoor/stocks/out/production/ass4/DESIGN-README.md

     - `StockAPI` A class that checks if a ticker symbol is supported by our program.
       If yes, then fetch the necessary data as per the users request.

-    - `supported_stocs` directory, that contains all the stocks that are supported by the program.
+    - `supported_stocks` directory, that contains all the stocks that are supported by the program.
       This directory stores the csv files of individual stock's data.
 This is done to make the application independent of any third party api.
 These are the only stocks accessible by the `StockAPI`